-Vehicle Procedures.
+Pre-trip Procedures.
 Make sure you are rested and alert.
 If you are drowsy, sleep before you drive!
 Even a nap can save your life or the lives of others.
 If you wear eyeglasses, make sure they are clean and unscratched.
-Don't wear sunglasses at night.
+Do not wear sunglasses at night.
 Do a complete pre-trip inspection of your vehicle.
 Pay attention to checking all lights and reflectors, and cleaning those you can reach.